How to kick out in big waves

 Kicking out of a wave is a surfer's get-out-of-jail-free card.
 An intermediate surfer in chest to head-high surf can pull off a kick out with confidence, but things get a little tricky in really big surf.
 Here, when things get iffy, you can still kick out, but it bears considering a few important variables.

 Firstly, you need to be at or over the lip in order to kick out successfully and propel yourself to the outside of the break.
-On big waves, this could potentially mean a lot more distance to cover between where you are when you realise you have to bail and where you need to be to make it happen.
+On big waves, this could potentially mean a lot more distance to cover between where you are when you realize you have to bail and where you need to be to make it happen.

 You can't always ensure a smooth glide to the natural end of your wave before kicking out.
 Sometimes, as in the case of someone dropping in on you, you have to make the decision soon after committing to the ride.